wingertge/GRAPHGEN/README.md

 <!--MAIN-DATA-BEGIN-->

+This is a modified version of GRAPHGEN to generate Rust instead of C++.
+It only really works for one specific algorithm right now, since there's lots of leftover C++ stuff and changes to the algorithm implementation are needed, but does generate valid decision forests that can be executed using `include!()`.

 <p align="justify">Please include the following reference when citing GRAPHGEN:</p>

 - <p align="justify"> Bolelli, Federico; Allegretti, Stefano; Grana, Costantino "One DAG to Rule Them All" IEEE Transactions on Pattern Analysis and Machine Intelligence, 2021. <a title="BibTex" href="https://federicobolelli.it/pub_files/2021tpami.html">BibTex</a>. <a title="Download" href="https://federicobolelli.it/pub_files/2021tpami.pdf">PDF</a>.</p>